Educate Users and Implement Secure Systems

-For regulated industries, it is a requirement to have a designated security officer in place that is responsible for coordinating and implementing your security program.
+Regulated industries are required to have a designated security officer in place who's responsible for coordinating and implementing your security program.

-This component assesses the risks that your organization faces and what reasonable and appropriate steps need to be taken in order to mitigate the risk.
-This assessment allows you to prioritize and apply cost effective countermeasures.
+This component assesses the risks your organization faces and what reasonable and appropriate steps need to be taken in order to mitigate them.
+This assessment allows you to prioritize and apply cost-effective countermeasures.

-Once the risk assessment is completed, a written document that states how a company plans to protect the company’s digital assets is developed.
+Once the risk assessment is completed, a written document that states how a company plans to protect its digital assets is developed.
 This is a living document that is continuously updated as technology and employee requirements change.

 The human factor is the weakest link in the security chain.
-Every employee needs to be aware of his or her roles and responsibilities when it comes to security.
-All users need to have ongoing security awareness training to protect against social engineering attacks.
+All employees need to be aware of their roles and responsibilities when it comes to security.
+Users need to have ongoing security awareness training to protect against social-engineering attacks.

-Organizations should not only comply with their own security program, but may also need to comply with federal and state regulatory bodies.
-Some of the regulatory standards that your organization must comply with is HIPAA, PCI, GLBA, Sarbanes-Oxley and FISMA.
-Periodic audits are necessary to assess the level of security in place, whether it’s been breached and to also make sure it complies with your security program.
+Organizations may need to comply with federal and state regulatory standards such as HIPAA, PCI, GLBA, Sarbanes-Oxley, and FISMA.
+Periodic audits are necessary to assess the level of security in place, whether it’s been breached, and to also make sure it complies with your security program.